In this blog post, you will get to know how to flush PHP Opcache.

 <?php opcache_reset(); ?>

-Simply browse the flush_cache.php file, whenever you need to clear the Opcache.
+Simply browse the flush_cache.php file, while you need to clear the Opcache.
 The file will call the ocache_reset() for the whole Opcache.

 As the execution of the flush_cache.php files does not impact the running process, you don’t need to worry about the running process